qwertie/ecsharp/_posts/2014-12-15-type-inference-haskell.md

 Note that inside the last case, `v'` would have type `IntVal|FloatVal|...` where `ListVal` is _not_ one of the possibilities; thus `v'` is compatible with `Value'`, or in other words `v'` is a subtype of `Value'`.

 Hope that makes sense.
 Anyway, it's just a thought.
 It's possible that Haskell's type system has some limitations that would prevent such a feature from being added, I don't know.

+P.S.
+I would have liked to explore a slightly different solution in which the `ListVal` constructor can hold a specified type:

+    data Value v = IntVal Int
+                 ...
+                 | ListVal [v]
+                 ...
+                 deriving (Eq)

+That way we wouldn't need separate `ListVal` and `ListVal'` constructors, we'd use `Value Value` and `Value' Value'` instead.
+But there's an obvious problem--`Value Value` is ill-formed. `Value` requires one type parameter, and we want to essentially give the same type to itself as its own parameter, making an infinite cycle `Value (Value (Value (Value...`, which is illegal.
+I have run into this problem at least once before in C#, but I don't have a proposal handy for solving this problem in the type system.

+_Edit_: I've since noticed that there are a large number of exotic and less-known type system features in Haskell.
+It would not be surprising if the problem I've described can be avoided with one of them.